sebasj13/TopasDoseCalc/README.md

 2. A TOPAS dose profile reference simulation.
 The mean of the values close to the center axis is used as the scale
 3. A directory containing at least the relevant RTPLAN file.
 For DVH calculation, a RTDOSE and RTSTRUCT file is required
 4. The histories used for the simulation of each control point (individual, not total)
-5. A new series description for the merged DICOM.
+5. A new series description for the merged DICOM

-If you supplied a RTDOSE and RTSTRUCT file you can select the structures for which to calculate a DVH.
-THis is good as an initial validation of the simulation results.
+If you supplied a RTDOSE and RTSTRUCT file, you can select the structures for which to calculate a DVH.
+This can be useful as an initial validation of the simulation results.

 <b>Note:</b>
 The program assumes 1 MU to be equivalent to 1cGy.
 If this doesn't apply to your case, scale the histories per simulation by the relevant amount.